Water capacitor: Experimental

 The discharge of a platinum parallel-plate capacitor placed in a vessel filled with ultrapure water has been measured.
 The observed discharge trend could be described by a Modified Poisson-Boltzmann Equation only when the voltage was very low and the system capacitance showed a dependence on the spacing between the two platinum plates.
 The permittivity of water, calculated considering the system as a plane capacitor, appeared to be very high.
-This behavior may be explained by the theory of super dielectric materials.
-The theory of super dielectric materials and simple tests demonstrated that material on the outside of a parallel plate capacitor dramatically increases capacitance, energy density, and power density.
-Simple parallel plate capacitors with only ambient air between the plates behaved as per standard theory.
-Once the same capacitor was partially submerged in deionised water (DI), or DI with low dissolved NaCl concentrations, still with only ambient air between the electrodes, the capacitance, energy density, and power density, at low frequency, increased by more than seven orders of magnitude.
-Notably, conventional theory precludes the possibility that material outside the volume between the plates will in any fashion impact capacitive behavior.

 An examination was made of the effect of applying voltages from 0.1 to 0.82V on pure water between metal electrodes.
 The movement of hydronium ions away from and hydroxide ions towards the anode was followed.
 This movement resulted in the formation of an ion double-layer with a steeply rising electric field and a maximum pH of approximately 12.
 At the cathode, the opposite occurred and the pH reaches a minimum of approximately 1.7.
 Thus pure water in a static electric field is not a homogeneous substance but may be considered to have three zones: